Abu Shukheidim: Ottoman era

 Sherds from the early Ottoman era has also been found here.
+The historical core of the village is predominantly uninhabited.

 In 1838, it was noted as a Muslim village, Abu Shukheidim, in the Bani Harith district, north of Jerusalem.

 In 1863 Victor Guérin found it consisting of a dozen houses.
 A birket (artificial pond) was lined on the inside with good cement, but needed repairs.
 Near the birket were several very old buildings.
 The villagers were compelled to stock up on water at a well located at the bottom of the mountain whose village occupies the summit.